Harriman, New York

-NY-17, NY-17M and NY-32 connect in the village.
-New York Route 17, US Route 6, and Interstate 87 (New York State Thruway) connect north of the village.
-Harriman State Park is located east of the village.

 History

 The village is named after E. H. Harriman, former president of the Union Pacific railroad, whose estate — Arden — is adjacent to the village.
 Previously, the village was known as Turner, from the early restaurant of Peter Turner.

 Charles Minot's achievement

 In 1851, Erie Railroad executive Charles Minot was waiting in a train parked at Turner Station, until seeing the new telegraph wires next to the tracks.
 He ran into the station and wired to Monroe, to see if the eastbound train had passed them already, to which they responded no. Minot then ordered the train engineer to proceed to Goshen, but he refused.
 Instead of giving up, Minot got into the cab and drove the train himself to Goshen, then all the way to Port Jervis, hours ahead of schedule.
 Minot's way of communication was a first for the railroad industry at the time, which prompted a monument to be erected in 1912 along with a large ceremony, with many notable people attending such as the Erie president Frederick Underwood, Mrs. Harriman and more.
 In the 1980s, the bronze tablet on the monument was briefly removed by Conrail for "preservation purposes" but was placed back after community backlash.
 The tablet was then stolen again by an unknown party and has yet to be returned.
 It is unknown whether Conrail removed it again or if it was stolen.